 Meet Abby Maxman

-Abby Maxman joined Oxfam America as president and CEO in 2017.
-With more than 30 years of experience in international humanitarian relief and development, she brings a strategic focus on addressing the policies and systems that perpetuate global poverty.
-Maxman has particular experience in gender and power in social change; humanitarian preparedness and response; and organizational development, behavior and culture.
-Throughout her career she has also focused on prevention of sexual exploitation and abuse within the aid sector, and currently plays an important role within the Oxfam Confederation and among US-based NGOs to improve safeguarding practices.
+Abby Maxman joined Oxfam America as the organization’s first female President and CEO in 2017.
+With more than 30 years of international humanitarian and development experience, she is responsible for leading Oxfam America’s strategy to address the policies and systems that perpetuate global poverty.
+Maxman has worked around the world including in post-genocide Rwanda, Haiti, Ethiopia, the Middle East and the Americas.
+Throughout her career, she has specialized in the role of gender and power in social change; humanitarian preparedness and response; and organizational development, behavior and culture.

-Prior to joining Oxfam, Maxman served as Deputy Secretary General of CARE International in Geneva, providing leadership across the CARE confederation.
-She previously served as Vice President of International Programs and Operations for CAREUSA, and in other country and regional leadership roles in Africa, Latin America, Asia, and the Middle East.
+Prior to joining Oxfam in June 2017, Maxman served as Deputy Secretary General of CARE International in Geneva, providing leadership across the CARE confederation.
+She previously served as Vice President of International Programs and Operations for CARE USA, and in other country and regional leadership roles in Africa, Latin America, Asia and the Middle East.

 Migration and Protection Campaign Lead

 Isra Chaker leads Oxfam America’s Migration and Protection Campaign, managing a dynamic team that works to defend and support refugees, Temporary Protected Status holders, and asylum-seekers.
 Isra leads efforts to influence public opinion and policymakers, often collaborating with NGO coalitions and partners across multiple sectors.